kolpav/purge-artifacts-action/README.md

 You could also +1 [this issue](https://github.com/actions/upload-artifact/issues/290)

+or take a look at this comment from the same issue https://github.com/actions/upload-artifact/issues/290#issuecomment-1374207010

 # Delete artifacts action

 Action responsible for deleting old artifacts by setting expire duration.